nrfconnect/sdk-nrf/doc/nrf/ug_matter_creating_accessory.rst

 Adding the functionalities for an on/off switch and a sensor requires adding new clusters.

 Adding new application clusters can be achieved by modifying ZAP file, which can be found as :file:`src/template.zap`.
-This file is handled by `ZCL Advanced Platform`_ (ZAP tool), a third-party tool that is a generic templating engine for applications and libraries based on Zigbee Cluster Library.
+This file can be edited using `ZCL Advanced Platform`_ (ZAP tool), a third-party tool that is a generic templating engine for applications and libraries based on Zigbee Cluster Library.
 This tool is provided with the Matter submodule.

 To edit clusters using the ZAP tool, complete the following steps: